brandonliu12/grocery-prices-comparison/README.md

 The cities with the highest prices are marked with a distinct red bubble, while the cities with the most affordable prices are highlighted with a green bubble.

 This project allows for an easy comparison of fruit and vegetable prices across different geographical locations, thus offering invaluable insights to both consumers and businesses alike.

+P.S.
+A SQL database was developed, however due to technical problems we ended up deciding to bypass using it for our flask app development.
+The file SQL contains our work regarding SQL.